Blooming Saint Paul

 Blooming Saint Paul, a cooperative initiative created to beautify the City’s urban environment, combines the efforts of many local organizations, City departments, and community members to create a more vibrant, more vital, more natural environment.

 In 2002, Saint Paul Parks and Recreation and the Saint Paul Garden Club teamed up for Blooming Saint Paul's first project, the beautification of the Kellogg Boulevard median situated between Robert Street and Wabasha Street.
-Today, the median has sprung with a variety of roses and perennials as well as an assortment of seasonal displays.
+Today, the median is springing with a variety of roses, perennials and seasonal displays.

-In 2005, the initiative also absorbed the increasingly popular Hanging Basket program begun in 1999 by the Capitol City Partnership and the Rice Park Association.
+In 2005, the initiative also absorbed the increasingly popular Hanging Basket program which began in 1999 by the Capitol City Partnership and the Rice Park Association.